 [New Zealand: The point here is to specify risks that a suitable sampling strategy should achieve, not to document the risks that a strategy that has already been decided on does in fact achieve.
 The risks are set as matters of policy, possibly revised in the light of what is achievable in the presence of measurement error; it will not be possible to “balance” risks if they are not known.
 In deciding whether a strategy is suitable the relevant risks appertaining to this strategy will of course have to be worked out.
 We agree that to estimate the risks, or even upper limits to them, for a given sampling strategy may involve significant work, but this is work that needs to be carried out.]

 [Germany: We agree with New Zealand.
 The specification and communication of risks or upper limits to them is essential in order to avoid disputes.]

+Jamaica: Whilst we agree that conducting risks assessment is important, as stated by Hungary it is expensive and time consuming.
+Therefore, Jamaica agrees with Canada’s revision as stated above.

 Hungary: In case of inhomogeneous lots such as raw agricultural commodities the extent of heterogeneity may vary from lot to lot.
 Consequently an appropriate sampling strategy assuring specified consumer/producer risk cannot be defined without extensive (expensive and time consuming) case-by case testing.
 One possible solution is the agreement on an A/RL which is decided based on all available prior experience and scientific results.
 The A/RL should be re-evaluated time to time.